-At 31 March 2022 the Council had a balance on housing benefit overpayments of £2.447m.
-An officer review suggested that an impairment of doubtful debts of 71% (£1.746m) was appropriate; this being due to risks regarding the Council's
+At 31 March 2023 the Council had a balance on housing benefit overpayments of £2.335m.
+An officer review suggested that an impairment of doubtful debts of 62% (£1.436m) was appropriate; this being due to risks regarding the Council's ability to reclaim overpayments in the future, once the responsibility for housing benefit has been transferred to the Department for Work and Pensions.

-Fair Value Measurements - Carrying Values at 31 March 2022 Investment Properties £4.498m; Property Fund Holdings £22.336m
+Fair Value Measurements - Carrying Values at 31 March 2023 Investment Properties £4.627m; Property Fund Holdings £16.379m